CompOmics/compomics.github.io/denovogui/_posts/2015-10-03-releasenotes.md

 ---

+**Changes in DeNovoGUI 1.7.8 (October 3.
+2015):**

+ * BUG FIX: Fixed a bug related to PTMs not targeting specific amino acids when setting up pNovo jobs.

+ * LIBRARY UPDATE: Updated utilities to version 4.0.13.

+---

 **Changes in DeNovoGUI 1.7.7 (October 1.
 2015):**

  * FEATURE IMPROVEMENT: Improved how some of the dialogs resize in low screen resolution conditions.